Kairi Sane: The Kabuki Warriors and WWE Ambassador (2019–2021)

 On the April 16, 2019, episode of SmackDown Live, Paige announced that she would be managing a newly formed women's tag team, consisting of Sane, who as a result was drafted to the main roster, and Asuka.
-The team of Sane and Asuka, later dubbed "The Kabuki Warriors", was immediately put in a feud with The IIconics (Billie Kay and Peyton Royce) over the WWE Women's Tag Team Championship.
-After weeks of avoiding them, The IIconics lost to The Kabuki Warriors during WWE's tour in Tokyo, which earned The Kabuki Warriors a title match.
-The title match took place on the July 16 episode of SmackDown, where The IIconics retained after they got themselves counted-out.
-In August, The Kabuki Warriors failed to capture the titles from then-champions Alexa Bliss and Nikki Cross.

-After a short hiatus, The Kabuki Warriors returned in September and defeated Mandy Rose and Sonya Deville.
-On October 6 at the Hell in a Cell pay-per-view, The Kabuki Warriors finally won the Women's Tag Team Championship from Bliss and Cross, after Asuka used the green mist on Cross.
-The next night on Raw, The Kabuki Warriors completed their transition into heels, as they cut a promo on both Becky Lynch and Charlotte Flair and went onto defeat them in a non-title match after once again using green mist.
+The team of Sane and Asuka, later dubbed "The Kabuki Warriors".
+At the Hell in a Cell, the Kabuki Warriors won the Women's Tag Team Championship from Alexa Bliss and Nikki Cross, after Asuka used the green mist on Cross.
+The next night on Raw, the Kabuki Warriors completed their transition into heels, as they cut a promo on both Becky Lynch and Charlotte Flair and went onto defeat them in a non-title match after once again using green mist.
 As part of the 2019 Draft in mid-October, Asuka and Sane were both drafted to the Raw brand.
-On the October 28, 2019, episode of Raw, The Kabuki Warriors turned on Paige and used the green mist on her.
-That same night, Sane went one-on-one with Lynch, where she lost by submission.
+On the October 28, 2019, episode of Raw, the Kabuki Warriors turned on Paige and used the green mist on her.
 Asuka and Sane made their returns to NXT on the October 30 episode to defend the WWE Women's Tag Team Championship against Team Kick (Dakota Kai and Tegan Nox); marking the first time the titles were defended on NXT where they retained.
-On the November 4 episode of Raw, The Kabuki Warriors lost to Flair and Natalya when Asuka submitted to Natalya.
-The following week, Sane and Asuka retained their titles against Lynch and Flair following interference from Shayna Baszler and Bayley.